UniMS/SMS-API/docs/2-migrations-and-models.md

 };
 ```

 This is better.

-We need to make some changes in order to match our modified model.
+Now, we need to make some changes in order to match our modified model.
 After modified, below is the result.

 ```
 "use strict";